 Why Do People Use It?

 Let’s start with why people consume cannabis: Cannabinoids.
 Cannabinoids are the compounds found on and within the cannabis plant.
 These include THC, CBD, CBG, CBD, CBN, and well over a hundred more that we know of thus far.
-They offer a wide array of health benefits, and some even induce psychoactive effects.
+They offer a wide array of benefits, and some even induce psychoactive effects.

 Our body uses its own endemic cannabinoid receptors, otherwise known as the “endocannabinoid system”, to process and utilize these compounds.
 Historically, cannabis has had a relatively balanced cannabinoid profile, not necessarily favoring one cannabis compound over another.
 The people who grew it long ago probably didn’t see any reason to mess with it all that much.
 As long as it was helping to heal, or to provide the occasional diversion of a “high”, why change it?